hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06d-BasicAPIs.md

 #### Introduction

-This chapter presents the new Geolocation API and illustrates its use with several examples.W3C Geolocation icon
+This chapter presents the new Geolocation API and illustrates its use with several examples.

 The Geolocation HTML5 JavaScript API is implemented by most modern Web browsers, and uses different means to get the current location: GPS, GSM/3G triangulation, Wifi, IP address, etc.